Healthy eating over 60

 Do I need more fibre in my diet as I age?

-Wholegrain high-fibre foods, which are rich in insoluble fibre, reduce the risk of heart disease.
-Soluble fibre, found in fruits, vegetables, beans, lentils and oats, can lower cholesterol levels and help manage blood glucose levels.
+Wholegrain high-fibre foods reduce the risk of heart disease.
+Soluble fibre (found in fruits, vegetables, beans, lentils and oats) can lower cholesterol levels and help manage blood glucose levels.

-High-fibre foods are also filling and help with weight control.
+High-fibre foods are also more filling and help with weight control.

-• Women (aged 19 years and older, not pregnant or breastfeeding) — 25g of fibre per day
+- Females (aged 19 years and older, not pregnant or breastfeeding) — 25g of fibre per day.

 Which vitamins and minerals are important for older people?

 It can be challenging to meet your vitamin and mineral needs if you eat less food as you get older.
-But older people need more of certain vitamins.
+Older people may need more of certain vitamins and minerals to stay healthy.

 Vitamins B2, B6 and D